 This latter method of instruction is called hybrid, or blended, learning.
-In short, a portion of the class is delivered via face-to-face instruction and the rest is done through an LMS, like Angel or Blackboard Learn, Release 9.1.
-At the College of Southern Nevada, where we run Angel, I encourage our entire faculty to explore the usage of this teaching style.
+In short, a portion of the class is delivered via face-to-face instruction and the rest is done through an LMS, like Blackboard Learn.
+At the College of Southern Nevada, I encourage our entire faculty to explore the usage of this teaching style.

 Although there are many benefits to both students and faculty associated with using hybrid courses, I thought I’d list just a few:

 - Promoting familiarity with the LMS – I recommend that faculty “newbies” start by posting their syllabus and lecture notes to the course, or just add a schedule to the course calendar.